-Grantees and subgrantees will use procurement laws and guidelines as related to the funding source (grant).
+Grantees and subgrantees will use procurement laws and guidelines as related to the funding source

+(grant).
 Federal grants may reference State Statutes, local laws and regulations.
 In addition, federal grants will refer to federal procurement laws such as but not limited to those described in 2 CFR Part 200, 45 CFR Part 75 or other federal guidance.
 The most stringent law will take precedence through the procurement process.

-Micro-purchase (Informal) means a purchase of supplies or services using simplified acquisition procedures, the aggregate amount of which does not exceed the micro-purchase threshold.
-The district may use the micro-purchase in order to expedite low dollar small purchase.
+Micro-purchase (Informal) means in most cases an item that is a "one-off."
+This method should be rarely used.
 To the extent practicable, the district must distribute micro-purchases equitably among qualified suppliers.
 Micro-purchases may be awarded without soliciting competitive quotations if price is considered reasonable.